GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/tutorial.md

 export default Editor;
 ```

-## STEP 3: Adding Save Button
+## Step 3: Adding Save Button

-Now we can add a save button will call the `saveStoryById` callback defined in the previous step to save story data in local storage.
+Now we can add a Save button which will call the `saveStoryById` callback from the previous step in order to save story data in local storage.

-Code block below shows you how to create a button by using components from `@googleforcreators/design-system`
+The following code shows how to accomplish that by using components from `@googleforcreators/design-system`:

 ```jsx
 import {